 Penicillins are generally considered safe.

-Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with calcium and impair development (see Table: Some Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.
+Tetracyclines cross the placenta and are concentrated and deposited in fetal bones and teeth, where they combine with calcium and impair development (see table Drugs With Adverse Effects During Pregnancy); they are not used from the middle to the end of pregnancy.

 Most common maternal infections (eg, UTIs, skin and respiratory tract infections) are usually not serious problems during pregnancy.